The Message of Jesus, Part 1

 The importance of this critical truth was highlighted to me during a holiday many years ago.
 I was blessed to be given a week at a friend’s cottage at the beach.
 Trying to unwind during the first few days, I stumbled over a couple of jigsaw puzzles.
 Both were scenic pictures of 1,000 pieces each.

 I tackled the first with great relish, expecting to conquer the challenge rather quickly.
-Instead, I struggled for two days!
+Instead, I struggled for hours!
 I just couldn’t figure it out.
 With far less resolve, I had a go at the second puzzle.
 Again, I could not make heads or tails of it.

 Just as I was about to throw in the towel—Whipped by a couple of puzzles!—I realised my problem.
 Some prankster had switched the box lids!